Not-For-Profit

 What are Not-for-profit Audits SAS 134 Standards?

 The Auditing Standards (SAS) 134, Auditor Reporting and Amendments, Including Amendments Addressing Disclosures in the Audit of Financial Statements, aims to establish a more transparent audit process.
-The SAS 134 was issued by the American Institute of Certified Public Accountants (AICPA) as a replacement for Section AU-C 700, forming an Opinion and Reporting on […]
+The SAS 134 was issued by the American Institute of Certified Public Accountants (AICPA) as a replacement for Section AU-C 700, forming an Opinion and Reporting on Financial […]

 What are Not-for-profit Audits SAS 134 Standards?
 Read More »